 Nick Baveystock was appointed director general and secretary in 2011.
 After schooling in England and France, Nick joined the British Army's Royal Engineers.

 Following an early career in Germany, Northern Ireland and the Balkans, Nick spent time in the Ministry of Defence's Directorate of Military Operations.
-He was a personal staff officer to both the assistant chief of the defence staff (Operations) in UK and to the commander of NATO forces in Kosovo.
+He was a personal staff officer to both the assistant chief of the defence staff (Operations) in the UK and to the commander of NATO forces in Kosovo.
 He commanded a regiment in Kosovo, Bosnia, and from 2003-04 in Southern Iraq.

-Nick was deployed to Iraq again with the 1st (UK) Armoured Division, as chief of staff multinational division (south east) and then as chief engineer.
+Nick was deployed to Iraq again with the 1st (UK) Armoured Division, as chief of staff multinational division (south-east) and then as chief engineer.
 As a brigadier he commanded the Royal School of Military Engineering, leading the £3.2Bn RSME Public Private Partnership.

 Nick is on the boards of Engineering UK and the Construction Industry Council.
 He is also a non-executive director for Women in Science and Engineering (WISE), vice chair of Thomas Telford Ltd and an alumni of the Royal College of Defence Studies.

 Married to Chris, Nick is widely travelled.
-He has a passion (but little talent) for golf, reads voraciously, shoots very badly a couple of times a year.
+He has a passion (but little talent) for golf, reads voraciously, and shoots very badly a couple of times a year.
 Nick spends much of his limited spare time acting as deputy assistant under-groom to his wife's horses.
 He also likes to walk his increasingly spoilt, disobedient, but endearing, spaniel.